Understanding Bayesian Thinking for Industrial Applications

 Expected Value of the Change.

-This is the single-number best estimate of the average change (positive or negative) you can expect to see if you deploy the new feature.
+This is the single-number best estimate of the average change (positive or negative) to expect upon deploying the new feature.
 This is the foundation for the “Expected Business Impact” section.
 If this value is negative, it represents an Expected Loss.
-If you calculate: expected_uplift * Total Visitors * ARPC, you get the estimated dollar value of the change.

 Show the code